harttle/liquidjs/docs/source/tutorials/options.md

 it defaults to false.
 For example, when set to true, a blank string would evaluate to false with jsTruthy.
 With Shopify's truthiness, a blank string is true.

+## outputEscape

+[outputEscape][outputEscape] can be used to automatically escape output strings.
+It can be one of `"escape"`, `"json"`, or `(val: unknown) => string`, defaults to `undefined`.

+- For untrusted output variables, set `outputEscape: "escape"` makes them be HTML escaped by default.
+You'll need [raw][raw] filter for direct output.
+- `"json"` is useful when you're using LiquidJS to create valid JSON files.
+- It can even be a function which allows you to control what variables are output throughout LiquidJS.
+Please note the input can be any type other than string, e.g. an filter returned an non-string value.

 ## Date

 **timezoneOffset** is used to specify a different timezone to output dates, your local timezone will be used if not specified.
 For example, set `timezoneOffset: 0` to output all dates in UTC/GMT 00:00.